Ukraine’s venerable Odessa readies for Russia’s brutal push up the Black Sea coast

 An attack on Odessa could come from the warships.
 It could come from the east, where Russian forces already control the port of Kherson and have advanced north to Mykolaiv.
 It could even come from the west, what was considered the preferred evacuation route to the Moldovan border.
 Russian forces are posted in the breakaway enclave of Transnistria along a swath of the border with Moldova and Ukraine.

-In the past two days, Russia’s warships have been spotted near Odessa’s Chernomorsk and Zatoka beaches, where an amphibious landing is most likely due to favorable geographical conditions, said Alexander Velmozhko, the press secretary of the local Territorial Defense forces.
+In the past two days, Russia’s warships have been spotted near Odessa’s Chernomorsk and Zatoka beaches, where an amphibious landing is most likely because of favorable geographical conditions, said Alexander Velmozhko, the press secretary of the local Territorial Defense forces.

 So Odessa, known in Ukraine for its residents’ unique sense of humor, is steeling itself for the worst.